KJone1/Pysible/README.md

 Rewrote my ansible playbooks in Python.

+> Note: This project was created solely for my personal use; however, feel free to fork it.

 ## Getting Started

 ### Prerequisites

 -   Python 3.7 or higher
-- devbox ( recommended )

 ### Installation